Available Psychology Scholarship Opportunities

 Deadline

-All applications and associated materials must be received in the Office of the Dean by April 20, 2024.
+All applications and associated materials must be received in the Office of the Dean by June 22, 2025.

 Background

-1. The applicant must complete the application form.
+1. The application form.

-3. Unofficial NSU transcript.
+3. An unofficial NSU transcript.
 (The transcript requirement can be fulfilled by printing an unofficial copy from your student account on Sharklink.
 Go to Self-Service Banner (SSB Webstar) and access the student section.
 Then access your “Student Profile” page and print a transcript from that page.
 A paid official transcript is not necessary.)

 One letter of recommendation may be submitted for multiple scholarship applications, but the names must be listed in the body of the document, or it will not be matched with the proper application(s).